 How to Make the Right Choice?

 It is important to determine when only bookkeeping or accounting can be enough and when both are a necessity for a business.
-If your business operates on a very small scale, bookkeeping should be all you need.
-As there wouldn’t be a lot to manage, basic records of transactions and payments can be sufficient for ensuring a stable future for the business.
-Although there exists multiple accounting software to facilitate accounting for small-scale businesses, small businesses do not have enough resources to operate the software.
+Bookkeeping should be all you need if your business operates on a very small scale.
+As there wouldn’t be much to manage, basic transactions and payment records can be sufficient to ensure a stable future for the business.
+Although multiple accounting software exists to facilitate accounting for small-scale businesses, small businesses do not have enough resources to operate the software.
 It would, therefore, be unwise to spend on a resource that you don’t really need.
-However, if your business is not too small or is in the expansion phase, it is essential that you take the help of both the processes and not just one in case you want your business to be on the right track.
-Only a record of what you have paid and what you are going to receive is not enough.
+However, if your business is not too small or in the expansion phase, it is essential to take the help of both processes and not just one in case you want your business to be on the right track.
+Only a record of what you have paid and will receive is not enough.
 There needs to be a system that involves tracking inventory, applying estimates, classifying transactions and preparing financial reports.
-In case a medium-scale or large-scale enterprise lacks in its accounts, even a slight irregularity can bring torments upon the entire business and losses that are worth millions.
+If a medium-scale or large-scale enterprise lacks in its accounts, even a slight irregularity can bring torments upon the entire business and losses worth millions.
 It is, thus, the size and complexity of your business that will decide the path you will take.

-Precisely, bookkeeping is a basic activity of keeping track of the financial transactions of a business, whereas accounting is an advanced version of the process encompassing multiple steps.
+Bookkeeping is a basic activity of keeping track of the financial transactions of a business, whereas accounting is an advanced version of the process encompassing multiple steps.
 Bookkeeping is helpful for small businesses to track their expenses or file taxes.
-It is also a reliable way of curbing financial irregularities in a company and detecting frauds.
+It is also a reliable way of curbing financial irregularities in a company and detecting fraud.
 On the other hand, accounting aims at providing accurate financial information for both internal and external stakeholders.
-For small-scale businesses, bookkeeping can be sufficient as they don’t have a lot on their plate but for medium and large-scale enterprises, it is important to attain the services of professional accountants as they need to sort a wide variety of processes.
+For small-scale businesses, bookkeeping can be sufficient as they don’t have a lot on their plate.
+Still, for medium and large-scale enterprises, it is important to attain the services of professional accountants as they need to sort a wide variety of processes.